-Probiotics are live microorganisms that have health benefits when consumed, they are available as supplements, or they occur naturally in some foods, such as yogurts and fermented food such as sauerkraut (read my easy-peasy sauerkraut recipe here.)
+Probiotics are live microorganisms that have health benefits when consumed.
+They are available as supplements, or they occur naturally in a small number of foods, such as certain yogurts and fermented food such as sauerkraut (read my easy-peasy sauerkraut recipe here.)
 For a full list of probiotic foods click here.

 We sell pro-biotic supplements in our chiropractic clinic.
 I used to think that taking them would ‘seed’ your gut and those good little bacteria would prosper and grow inside of you, but sadly it turns out that without the appropriate food, probiotics will not proliferate.
 If your diet remains unhealthy the same old bad bacteria will keep crowding out the good ones – any probiotics you consume will only colonise your gut if you feed them prebiotic food.
 Worse still, unfed probiotics may even turn on their host, eating the mucus which protects the gut wall, as this study found.

-There are lots of lovely prebiotic foods, but predictably cream cakes do not appear on the list.
+There are lots of lovely prebiotic foods, but predictably burgers do not appear on the list.
 Prebiotics are foods which are resistant to stomach acid and other digestive processes so they can make it to your intestines.
 All fiber rich food is loved by bacteria, but prebiotic foods are special – the good bacteria eat them but the bad ones don’t.
 For a full list click here.
-For some recipe ideas, check out my blog – Chicken with Hidden Cabbage and Tahini Lentils both contain prebiotic ingredients.
+For some recipe ideas, check out my blog – Caramelised leek and New Potato Salad and Tahini Lentils both contain prebiotic ingredients.

 So vital are probiotics that people have undertaken some pretty unsavory ways of acquiring them.
 Click here to find out about vaginal seeding for babies born by C section, and here to read all about faecal transplants.
 Yes, I did say faecal.